North Carolina lawmakers reach deal to repeal transgender bathroom law

 But it remained unclear whether the compromise would be acceptable to those who believe North Carolina was unfriendly to the rights of gay, lesbian, bisexual and transgender people.

-In an impassioned news conference before the deal was announced, several leading LGBT activists decried rumored details.
+In an impassioned news conference before the deal was announced, several leading LGBT activists decried its provisions, including the bar on municipalities regulating employment practices and “public accommodations.”

-For example, the compromise was said to prohibit cities and towns for several years from enacting their own rules to protect vulnerable groups, and that the state would retain the right to regulate bathrooms in any way, said Chad Griffin, president of the Human Rights Campaign.Report Typo/Error
+“This is a dirty bill,” said Chad Griffin, president of the Human Rights Campaign.
+He vowed to continue fighting North Carolina in court and in the public sphere if the new measure passes and is signed by Cooper.

+On Twitter Wednesday night, San Francisco-based Levi Strauss & Co., which has publicly opposed North Carolina’s transgender bathroom law, urged lawmakers to reject what it called a “backroom” deal.Report Typo/Error